 If you’re just at the starting line here are some immediate actions branches can take:

-Read our guidance on risk assessments for Black workers and review the NHS unions’ risk assessment principles.
+Read our guidance on risk assessments for Black workers (PDF) and review the NHS unions’ risk assessment principles (PDF).
 Ask your employer for regular consultation about implementation and review of risk assessment and reduction measures for Black staff.

 Consider the impact these actions have had on staff, for example have staff been redeployed to roles that could affect their pay or career prospects?
 If so how can this be addressed?
 Ask for monitoring of COVID-19 sickness and self-isolation levels for Black staff to see if the risk reduction measures are working.